Frequently Asked Questions

 This is not likely.
 As long as you are on a student visa, you are normally not permitted to hold any other visa.
 Students who hold citizenship in the host country may have more flexible work rights.
 Please check all immigration matters very carefully before your departure.

 You may still be eligible if you have failed one subject if you can demonstrate that there were extenuating circumstances which contributed to the failure.
-Please consult with the Study Abroad and Exchange Manager for more information.
+Please consult with the UC Global Learning Office for more information.

 Your primary goal must be to take courses overseas that can be credited to your UC degree.
+If you have open electives, you can generally take any unit you are interested in provided it is approved by your course convener.
 If you have extra time at your host university above and beyond the approved study program, you may be able to take an additional course for interest if the host university allows this.

+Possibly.
 Most students go on exchange for one semester.
-There are a limited number of places at each host university each year.
-One of the goals of the exchange program is to send as many students overseas as possible, so a year long placement may not be an option for your country of choice.
+There are a limited number of places at each host university each year and one of the goals of the exchange program is to send as many students overseas as possible.
+For these reasons, a request to study for a full year will be assessed on a case by case basis.